pegros/PEG_LIST/help/sfpegMergeUtl.md

 ## Available Default Merge Tokens

-As a baseline, the ** component provides the following set of token types:
+As a baseline, the **sfpegMergeUtl** component provides the following set of token types:
 * **GEN.xxx** to fetch some generic elements :
     * `GEN.objectApiName` and `GEN.recordId` for the Object name and Salesforce record Id of the current page (when applicable)
     * `GEN.userId` for the Salesforce record Id of the current User